-In general, sanctions should be linked to the Squire regime and would largely be in the form of financial penalties.
+Subject to achieving the type of balance set out in our comments on Q6, sanctions should be linked to operational performance levels and to a possibly simplified Squire regime and should largely be in the form of financial penalties.

 However, as already suggested by The House of Commons Transport Select Committee, franchise break-points should be inserted where contracts may be terminated if performance is below an acceptable level.